Commochief/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

     >**Note**: Do not wait for the deployment to complete but instead proceed to the next task.
 The deployment should take about 3 minutes.

 #### Task 2: Register the Microsoft.Insights and Microsoft.AlertsManagement resource providers.

+   >**Note**: If using an instructor-provided account, the Microsoft.Insights and Microsoft.AlertsManagement resource providers should already be registered.
+Further, your provided account won't have permissions to register resource providers.
+Please proceed to Task 3.

 1. From the Cloud Shell pane, run the following to register the Microsoft.Insights and Microsoft.AlertsManagement resource providers.